Apptopia raises $20M to expand its competitive intelligence business beyond mobile – TechCrunch

 As Apptopia was already profitable, it didn’t need to fundraise.
 But the company wanted to accelerate its expansion into new areas, including its planned expansion outside of mobile apps.

-Today, consumers use “apps” on their computers, on their smartwatches and on their TV, in addition to their phones and tablets.
+Today, consumers use “apps” on their computers, on their smartwatches and on their TVs, in addition to their phones and tablets.
 And businesses no longer want to know just what’s happening on mobile — they want the full picture of “app” usage.

 “We figured out a way to do that that doesn’t rely on any of what our competitors have done in the past,” says Kay.
 “So, we will not be using any apps to spy on people,” he states.*

+[*Sensor Tower, in response to Kay’s statements, said the following: “We have never collected any personally identifying information (PII) on individual users, nor have we received any of the anonymous usage and engagement metrics our panel provides without user consent.”]

-However, the company was not prepared to offer further details around its future product plans at this time.
-But Kay said Apptopia would not rule out partnerships or being acquisitive to accomplish its goals going forward.
+Apptopia was not prepared to offer further details around its future product plans at this time.
+But Kay said they would not rule out partnerships or being acquisitive to accomplish its goals going forward.

-Apptopia also sees a broader future in making its app data more accessible.
+The company also sees a broader future in making its app data more accessible.
 Last year, for instance, it partnered with Bloomberg to bring mobile data to investors via the Bloomberg App Portal on the Bloomberg Terminal.
 And it now works with Amazon’s AWS Data Exchange and Snowflake to make access to app data available in other channels, as well.
 Future partnerships of a similar nature could come into play as another means of differentiating Apptopia’s data from its rivals.

 The company declined to offer its current revenue run rate or valuation, but notes that it tripled its valuation from its last fundraise at the end of 2019.

 In addition to product expansions, the company plans to leverage the funds to grow its team of 55 by another 25 in 2021, including in engineering and analysts.
-And it will grow its management team, adding a CFO, CPO, and CMO this year.
+And it will grow its management team, adding a CFO, CPO and CMO this year.

 To date, Apptopia has raised $30 million in outside capital.